Why you should care

 If indulging in a sweet ice cream treat leaves you feeling guilty, we’ve got news for you: You likely haven’t visited the right shop.
 Sprinkled across the U.S., some ice cream parlors are dishing out more than just gelato.
 They’re also serving up social good.

 In Dallas, for example, Howdy Homemade is dedicated to employing individuals with special needs.
 At Denver’s Little Man Ice Cream, the store donates a scoop of rice or beans to communities in need with each ice cream scoop purchased.
-There’s even a spot where you can get a pint of ice cream in exchange for donating blood.
+They even host occasional “pint-for-pint” blood drives, where you get ice cream in exchange for donating blood.

 Tom Landis, owner of Howdy Homemade, says the idea to create an ice cream shop that would provide a nurturing environment for employees with special needs came to him after a bout of reading.
 He had just finished the biography of retired NFL player Gene Stallings, Another Season: A Coach’s Story of Raising an Exceptional Son, in which Stallings wrote about the challenges his son, who has Down syndrome, faced every day.

 “It just jumped out at me when I was reading his book: Let’s design an entire restaurant around helping people with special needs,” he says.
 Even though Landis previously operated two successful franchises of cheesesteak chain Texadelphia, he struggled to get funding for Howdy Homemade.

 “It was a risky idea that investors weren’t willing to bet on,” he says.
 That’s until JPMorgan Chase & Co. jumped in with a $25,000 loan.
 Now, two and a half years later, 13 special-needs employees help run the shop.

 It was a risky idea that investors weren’t willing to bet on.